How to Measure Rain with Rain Gauges

 Analog (or manual) rain gauges typically consist of a clear acrylic or glass cylinder, usually marked in inches and centimeters or millimeters.
 These devices may be mounted on a fence, deck rail, post, or placed in or on the ground.
 They should be located in an area where they are easy to access and empty, and should not have any obstructions over them (like the leaves from garden plants!) that could impact the accuracy of the rainfall reading.

-Weather Stations with Rain Gauges include all the features of digital rain gauges, and also measure temperature, relative humidity, atmospheric pressure, wind speed, wind direction and generate a weather forecast.
+Rain data is just one of the many measurements taken by weather stations.
+AcuRite professionalinclude all the features of digital rain gauges, and also measure temperature, relative humidity, atmospheric pressure, wind speed, wind direction and generate a weather forecast.

 AcuRite’s premier Rain Monitoring Systems include an outdoor wireless sensor and the AcuLink Internet Bridge, which captures rainfall information, historical records and trends, and allows for remote monitoring online at AcuLink.com or by using the free AcuLink Apple iOS or Android apps.